ShilpaChh/JavaScript_Fundamentals/challenges/05_calling_apis.md

 If you need a refresher on this topic, please take a look back at the [HTTP Bites from the Web Applications module](https://github.com/makersacademy/web-applications/blob/main/http_bites/01_intro_to_http.md).

 ## What is an API?
 API stands for Application Programming Interface, and is essentially _how we interact with a program using code_.
-This means that every program and library you have used so far, such as Sinatra, Node, and Jest, all provide an API, which defines _how we use them_.
-For example, `describe` and `it` are both part of Jest's API.
-The `fs` module is an API provided by Node, for interacting with the file system.

-For Jest and Node, we can interact with their APIs directly, as the code is running on our machine, alongside the rest of our project.
-We just import the functions and write code.

 For a program running on an _external server_ however, the _only way_ we have to interact with it is through HTTP requests, sent over the internet.

 As a result, **for applications running on a server, the API is the definition of _what HTTP requests_ the server will respond to, and _the format of the response_ it will send back**.
 Read this over a few times, it's really important!